Samkoduru/Voice_AI_Agents_Pipecat/VoiceFlow/web-clients/python/README.md

-# Python Client for Server Testing
+# VoiceFlow Python Test Client

-This Python client enables automated testing of the Twilio chatbot server via WebSocket without the need to make actual phone calls.
-It simulates multiple concurrent users interacting with the AI chatbot.
+This Python client enables automated testing of the VoiceFlow AI Assistant server via WebSocket without the need to make actual phone calls.
+It simulates multiple concurrent users interacting with the AI assistant.

 ## Features